johnbywater/peto/README.md

 Peto is a reliable, scalable, event-sourced, open source software system designed to support periodic mass testing for novel infectious diseases such as Coronavirus.
-It has been written to support an expression of requirements from Julian Peto FRS, who proposed the periodic mass testing strategy as an effective way to avoid the mass quarantine ("lockdown") strategy and the mass deaths ("herd immunity") strategy in the British Medical Journal [BMJ 2020;368:m1163].
+It has been written to support an expression of requirements from Julian Peto FRS, who proposed the periodic mass testing strategy in the British Medical Journal [BMJ 2020;368:m1163] as an effective way to avoid both the mass quarantine ("lockdown") strategy and the mass deaths ("herd immunity") strategy.
-Periodic mass testing is a selective quarantine strategy that detects infected individuals regardless of whether or not they have or will develop symptoms.
-Periodic mass testing is an alternative to the selective quarantine strategy of enforced mass tracking with self reporting by those who have developed symptoms.
+Periodic mass testing supports a selective quarantine strategy that detects infected individuals regardless of whether or not they have or will develop symptoms.
+Periodic mass testing is an alternative to enforced mass tracking with self reporting by those who have developed symptoms.
 This is an important difference in the case of Coronavirus because individuals with Coronavirus are known to become infectious before they develop symptoms, with some infectious individuals remaining asymptomatic.
-Whilst mass tracking has worked for example in China to support contact tracing, it may be a poor cultural fit in open democratic societies, and low adoption or avoidance of location tracking apps may impact on effectiveness.
-This software is designed to work with existing patient record systems, and supports dispatching of sample tubes from test kit distributors to households, submission of results from sample testing labs, and checking of quarantine status by national health service, police and public health authorities.
+Whilst mass tracking has worked for example in China to support contact tracing,  mass tracking may be a poor cultural fit in open democratic societies, and low adoption or avoidance of location tracking apps may impact on effectiveness.
+This software is designed to be integrated with existing patient record systems, dispatching of sample tubes from test kit distributors to households, submission of results from sample testing labs, and checking of quarantine status by national health service, police and public health authorities.

 ## Motivation